 Sometimes you can find yourself in distress and the right person to help can be difficult to find.
 I can help you identify what led to your problem, what maintains it and what you can practically do about it in a compassionate way.

 I am a fully accredited British Association of Behavioural and Cognitive Psychotherapist (BABCP) Cognitive Behavioural Therapist based in Lurgan, Co.
-Armagh (Northern Ireland) and I’m here to support you on your journey towards understanding and addressing difficulties with depression, anxiety and trauma with practical evidence based solutions.
+Armagh (Northern Ireland) and I’m here to support you on your journey towards understanding and addressing your difficulties with depression, anxiety and trauma with practical evidence based solutions.

 Cognitive Behavioural & Compassion Focused Therapy

 Mindfulness and Compassion Sessions (Stand alone or set of 6/Group or Individual)